 'copy' is the definition.

-'european drug smuggler importing a source of this' is the subsidiary indication.
+'european drug smuggler importing a source of this' is the wordplay.

 'european' becomes 'e' (abbreviation e.g. EU).

-'drug smuggler' becomes 'mule' (I've seen this in other clues).
+'drug smuggler' becomes 'mule' (I've seen this before).

 'source of' indicates taking the first letters.

 (Other definitions for emulate that I've seen before include "Copy - rival", "Try to do as well as another", "Contend with", "Try to be equal or better than", "Try to be like", "Compete", "Try to do as well as, follow example", "Ape", "Imitate, try to equal" and "Strive to equal or surpass".)